kic0/FCMP--Testnet-Faucet/README.md

 This is a proof-of-concept and should be used for testing purposes only.
 Ensure your `monero-wallet-rpc` is not exposed to the public internet without proper security measures.
 This code was generated using an AI.

+If for some reason you feel like donating 46hHveE5bAQHv6AE9bbYSJMsJupA2je1BFBUYLmMp899i2yMC8MEn35QiUEZiS2Scd5QGKFrcDk5yZCxL91Rtm9FAz44MMA